Pizzuti92/MG-MAMPOSSt/README.md

 $ ./script/script_runmam.sh
 ```
 which also generates additional plots if the MCMC mode is selected (see below).
 Note that to run the above script, permissions should be changed to make it executable.
-Otherwise, one can simply use the ```bash sh ``` environment.
+Otherwise, one can simply use the ``` sh ``` environment.

 ### Install and run with bash scripts